 South Kesteven has some very different local areas and micro-economies.
 The main towns within the District are Grantham, Stamford, Bourne and Market Deeping.
-There is also a strong rural community in villages and hamlets that feed into the main towns as local centres, these rural areas also require support through economic development activity and offer an opportunity for some development and support.
-However their localities are very different, Grantham has lower incomes and lower skills from that of the other three towns, whilst Stamford has on average more people with higher qualifications and higher incomes.
-Grantham has been designated a growth point area and was successful in receiving £6m in 2008 for its growth potential.
-Grantham also has significant out commuting for London and the South East, this is due to being situated on the east coast rail line and being more affordable for a decent standard of living, this has meant that the area has seen significant increases in young and flourishing families.
-Stamford was the first conservation town in the country and is more limited on what developments, commercial or otherwise, take place.
-Stamford has seen some public realm improvements within the town centre, and is highly sought after for office and commercial premises.
-Stamford does have a high degree of residents who commute out for employment and often earn large salaries in major cities south of the town.
-Bourne is a rapidly growing market town with significant housing development occurring over the last ten years, this is complimented by some commercial development and the future re-development of Bourne Town Centre.
-Market Deeping is again different from the other towns, its proximity to Peterborough make it attractive for commuters and potential business relocations.
+There are also strong rural communities in villages and hamlets that feed into the main towns as local centres, these rural areas also require support through economic development activity and offer an opportunity for some development and support.
+However the localities are very different; Grantham has lower incomes and lower skills than the other three towns, whilst Stamford has on average more people with higher qualifications and higher incomes.

+Grantham has been designated a growth point area and was successful in receiving £5m of government funding in 2007/8-10/11 for its growth potential.
+Grantham also has significant out commuting for London and the South East, as a result of being on the east coast rail line whilst offering more affordable housing for a decent standard of living, which has meant that the area has seen significant increases in young and flourishing families.

+Stamford was the first conservation town in the country and this combined with its geographical position at the edge of the County means that it is more limited on what developments, commercial or otherwise, are able to take place.
+Stamford has benefited from some public realm improvements within the town centre, and is highly sought after for office and commercial premises.
+Stamford has a high proportion of residents who commute out for employment and often earn large salaries in major cities south of the town.
+Bourne is a rapidly growing market town where significant housing development has occurred over the last ten years; this is complemented by some commercial development and the proposed future re-development of Bourne Town Centre.
+Market Deeping is again different from the other towns, in that its proximity to Peterborough makes it attractive for commuters and potential business relocations.
 There has been some commercial development in the Deepings, and office space is highly sought after.
 All of the areas in South Kesteven District have suffered from lack of employment land for commercial development.
-Local market conditions during 2003-2008 have favoured residential development, thus reducing previously allocated employment land and reducing the offer to inward investors.
-This has been identified through the Brownfield Land Action Plan 2008 and needs to be connected with the Local Development Framework 2009 to ensure that there is sufficient employment land within the towns and District.
+Local market conditions during 2003-2008 have favoured residential development, which has reduced the availability of previously developed employment land to inward investors.
+This has been identified through the Brownfield Land Action Plan 2008 and is a key factor going forward in the Local Development Framework to ensure that there is sufficient employment land within the District.